-Ok, so I never thought I’d be putting pictures of my stained mattress on the internet – but it’s got a purpose, I promise.
-For our next to last Cleaning 101 series post, I thought I’d share how I occasionally clean my mattresses!
+Ok, so I never thought I'd be putting pictures of my stained mattress on the internet - but it's got a purpose, I promise.
+For our next to last Cleaning 101 series post, I thought I'd share how to deep clean a mattress!

 Step 1: Dust and vacuum.

 The easiest (and quickest) way to freshen up your mattress is by giving it a quick vacuum.